Discover the Magic of Pelion Greece: Your Ultimate Travel Guide

-Pelion Greece is one of the most beautiful places in the country and my favorite year-round destination.
+Pelion Greece is one of the most beautiful areas in the country and my favorite year-round destination.
 I don’t really remember when I first went to Pelion Greece but I do remember the coup de foudre (overwhelming love at first sight) when we started driving uphill from Volos, Pelion’s main town and large port.

 A stone built village surrounded by lush greenery on Pelion mountain in Greece.